Hello Beloveds.

 Nothing has fallen apart during these moments of stillness.

-So even if thoughts continue to move through you,
+Even if thoughts continue to move through you.

-Perhaps now there's just a little more space around them.
+Perhaps now there is a little more space around them.

 A little less pressure to act immediately.